The Japanese Connection : Serving since 1985

 Their knowledge of industry specific terminology means language barriers never become an obstacle to arbitration proceedings - a setting in which effective communication is of paramount importance.

-The Japanese Connection's arbitration interpreting services cover a wide range of language combinations.
+The Japanese Connection's arbitration interpreting services cover a wide range of language combinations in locations worldwide.

 Arbitration hearings are for many, a quicker, more cost-effective and less confrontational approach than standard litigation for the resolution of commercial and business disputes.
 Often, important business ties can be preserved after arbitrations and opposing parties are able to work together towards the final decision, which is made by an arbitrator or a panel of arbitrators who are specialists in the subject matter of the case, employed by the parties as a neutral body.
 Within 30 days, the chief arbitrator will decide upon an arbitration award: a legal document enforeable in a court.